smartSenseSolutions/Gaia-X-Compliance-Service/README-api.md

 }
 ```

-#### Step 3 - Use the Gaia-X Signing tool to verify and sign your verifiableCredential
+#### Step 3 - Use the Gaia-X Wizard to verify and sign your verifiableCredential

-Head over to https://gx-signing-tool.vercel.app/ and put your participant in the input document (in the verifiableCredential array)
+Head over to https://wizard.lab.gaia-x.eu/ and put your participant in Issuer side.
 Put your signing private key in the private key field, and set the did where the public key can be found in a did.json file
+in the verification method field and click on "Sign"

 **Request:**
 **participant-vp.json**